zoidyzoidzoid/awesome-ebpf/readme.md

 ## Reference Documentation

-### eBPF-Specific Documentation

-- [ebpf.io](https://ebpf.io/) - General documentation including an introduction & links to some community resources

-### Cilium Guide
+### eBPF Essentials

+- [ebpf.io](https://ebpf.io/) - A gateway to discover all the basics of eBPF, including a listing of the main related projects and of community resources.
-- [Cilium's BPF and XDP Reference Guide](http://docs.cilium.io/en/latest/bpf/) - Generic documentation about most features of eBPF.
+- [Cilium's BPF and XDP Reference Guide](http://docs.cilium.io/en/latest/bpf/) - In-depth documentation about most features and aspects of eBPF.

 ### Kernel Documentation